Experiences & Amenities

 - Maximum RV length = 43 ft.

-Primitive "carry in, carry out" camping at Gap Point is accessible only by foot, via the 2.5-mile Gap Point Trail, or by canoe, kayak or other shallow drafting vessel.
-These two sites accommodate 12 people each.
+Primitive carry-in, carry-out camping at Gap Point is accessible only by foot, via the 2.5-mile Gap Point Trail, or by canoe, kayak or other shallow drafting vessel.
+The two sites accommodate 12 people each.

 - Campers under 18 must be accompanied by an adult.